stephenbpeters/SprinklerPi/README.md

 ## Contact

 If you want to contact me you can reach me at stephen.peters@gmail.com.
+Please look for more information at: https://tikimojo.com/sprinklerpi/

 ## Contributing to SprinklerPi:
 I am looking forward to people who'd like to expand / refine this project.
 Rather than just accept pull requests, I'd like to discuss the next steps to make this even better!